marsanthe/HSort/README.md

 ## Adapting H-Manga to Kavita
 <p>
 Kavita is primarily geard towards readers of western comic-books and "normal" Manga.
-To create a comfortable reading experience for H-Manga some changes had to be made to how Kavita interprets certain tags in a ComicInfo-file.
+To create a comfortable reading experience for H-Manga, some changes had to be made to how Kavita interprets certain tags in a ComicInfo-file.
 </p>
 <p>
 Kavita creates <strong>Collections</strong> based on the [Series Group] tag in a ComicInfo file.<br>